 This article gives deep industry insights into plastic containers.
 Read further to learn more about:

-Plastic has been around as early as the 1840s when a German named Eduard Simon discovered polystyrene.
+Plastic has been around since as early as the 1840s when a German named Eduard Simon discovered polystyrene.
 This finding was followed by the discovery of celluloid.
 These breakthroughs were the earliest demonstrations of the polymerization process, the main chemical process for creating plastics.
 The first plastic containers were plastic bottles.
-The boom in plastic bottle production came in the 1930s which used cellulose acetate as raw material.
-Further development led to the use of low-density polyethylene (LDPE) and polyvinyl chloride (PVC) which were more suitable for mass production.
+The boom in plastic bottle production came in the 1930s when cellulose acetate was used as raw material.
+Further development led to the use of low-density polyethylene (LDPE) and polyvinyl chloride (PVC), which were more suitable for mass production.

 The basic chemicals for producing plastics typically come from petroleum and other fossil fuel-based compounds.
 Examples of such chemicals are ethylene, propylene, styrene, and acetylene.
 These monomers are simple organic molecules with a double bond and some functional groups.
 The presence of double bonds and functional groups allows monomers to react with one another to form long, chained molecules or polymers.
 This process is known as polymerization.